GitMarcoo/Project-Enterprise-Application/README.md

 # project-ewa

-My contributions have everything to do with the quiz from frontend to backend.
+My work encompassed all aspects of the quiz, from frontend development to backend integration.

 ## Project setup
 ```